Fraunhofer-AISEC/cmc/doc/Architecture.md

 The *attestedtls* package provides an exemplary protocol which shows how a connection between two parties can be performed using remote attestation.
 After a tls connection is established, additional steps are performed to obtain and verify the attestation reports from the respective communication partner.
 Only then is the connection provided to the server / client.
+For an example on how to integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.

+__attestedhttp:__
+The *attestedhttp packages utilizes **attestedtls** to provide HTTPS client and server capabilities to applications.
+For an example on how to integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.

 __testtool:__
-The *testtool* can generate and verify attestation reports and establish attested TLS connections.
+The *testtool* can generate and verify attestation reports and establish attested TLS as well as attested HTTPS connections.
+For the latter, it makes use of the *attestedtls* and *attestedhttp* packages.
+The testtool can act as a standalone application, i.e., integrate all *cmc* functionality via their go API, or as a tool that interacts with the *cmcd* via a gRPC, CoAP or socket API for performing remote attestation.
-To estblish attestation TLS connections, the testtool makes use of the attested TLS package and thus services provided by the cmcd to create an attested TLS connection.
-The client can be configured to use one-sided or mutual attestation.